 - Sample study plan: These courses are attended in the first semester.

 - Internships: As part of their chemical education, students complete several chemical internships in the laboratory.
 The bachelor's programme does not include compulsory internships in companies, but it is highly recommended to use the lecture-free period for this.
 This allows students to gain initial work experience and to get a clearer idea of the area in which they would like to work in the future.

-- Studying abroad: Bachelor and Master students of Business Chemistry have the possibility to realize a stay abroad via the Erasmus programme of the HHU Duesseldorf.
+- Studying abroad: Bachelor and master students of business chemistry have the possibility to realize a stay abroad via the Erasmus programme of HHU Düsseldorf.
 Further information can be found here.

-After successful completion of the B.Sc. in Business Chemistry, students can apply for one of the following master's degree programs, among others:
+After successful completion of the Bachelor of Science. in business chemistry, students can apply for one of the following master's degree programs, among others:

 - 20% according to grade

 - 60% according to university ratio